 How do I use the Chrome extension and what is it for?

-Our Chrome extension links Splitly to your Amazon seller account so we can extract sessions, sales, conversions and revenue data.
+Our Chrome extension links Splitly to your Amazon seller account so we can extract sessions and page views data.
 This is called a synchronisation.
 Our Chrome extension runs in the background once installed to the Google Chrome web browser, when you are logged into Splitly and Amazon seller central, the Chrome application will fetch reports from seller central and upload them to seller central.

 Important note: we have written permission from Amazon customer support that the Chrome extension is not in violation of any of Amazon's policies.
 Here's the proof.

 Install the extension

 First you will need to download, install and use the Chrome browser.
 At this moment in time, we do not have a plugin for Firefox, Internet Explorer, Safari or Opera.
 After installing the Chrome browser, install the Chrome extension.